 The cell selection of another cell may also include a change of RAT.

+If a UE supporting OD-SIB1 barred a cell due to no available SIB1 request configuration as defined in section 5.2.2.3.1 of TS 38.331 [3], it considers the cell is no longer barred once SIB1 request configuration of the cell is acquired.

 NOTE 2: If barring of a cell is triggered by the condition of trackingAreaCode and trackingAreaList not being provided, as specified in TS 38.331 [3], the barring only applies to this PLMN and the UE can re-evaluate the barring condition again due to selection of another PLMN.